 Ball Don’t Lie (April 2013)

 The great Rasheed Wallace announced his retirement this week at age 38 after realizing that his surgically repaired foot could not take more pounding from his six-foot, ten-inch frame.
-He was honest and funny and a three-time all-star.
+He was honest and funny and a three-time all-star for the Detroit Pistons.
 He could play the post and shoot the three —a tall Sativa who provided laughs and insights.
 He gave the refs honest feedback and for this they slapped him with technical fouls and kicked him out of games.
 If Rasheed was falsely accused of committing a foul, and the alleged victim then missed his free throw, Rasheed would say “Ball don’t lie,” a brilliant psychological insight that pointed to the guilty conscience of the foul-shot misser and the incompetence of the ref.

 Early in his career Wallace was hounded unmericfully by the Portland media after he and Damon Stoudamire got busted for marijuana possession driving home from Seattle after a Trailblazers’ game.
 Discarding Wallace, Zack Randoph and other lads deemed to lack character by the media has resulted in many long, losing years for the Rose Garden faithful.

 Randolph moved on to become a star for many years with the Memphis Grizzlies.
 Prejudice hounded him again towards the end of his career: